accounts-payable icon

 Using a supplier portal streamlines and transfers part of the workflow to vendors, increases information accuracy, organizes submitted documents, automates processes, handles payment disputes, and improves two-way communication, including providing up-to-date status.
 The interruptions from constant status inquiries outside the portal can stop.

-The right supplier portal will automatically flag fraudulent vendors to prevent unnecessary payments.
+The right supplier review portal will automatically flag fraudulent vendors to prevent unnecessary payments while meeting Canadian privacy regulations.

 When a self-service vendor portal is integrated with an ERP system and a SaaS AP automation software add-on, manual business processes are reduced.
-The result is much greater efficiency and significant cost reduction from using the supplier portal.
-Data updates in the connected ERP system.
+The result is much greater efficiency and significant cost reduction when it comes to managing suppliers and cross-border payments that keep you compliant with Canadian regulations.

-A supplier portal that also functions as a supplier payment system can centralize supplier management and make reconciliation and reporting a much easier task.
+A supplier portal that also functions as a supplier payment system can centralize supplier management across provinces and borders, making reconciliation and reporting a much easier task.

 How to achieve supplier portal success